Installation with VirtualBox - advanced topics

 Work In Progress

-• Design the native instance on a small disk partition (shrink the partition if possible, e.g. with gparted)
+- Design the native instance on a small disk partition (shrink the partition if possible, e.g., with

-• Add the disk image of the partition as an addtional partition to the new VirtualBox instance.
+- Add the disk image of the partition as an additional partition to the new VirtualBox instance.
 Use the VirtualBox Manager GUI to do this.

 Tips

-• You can also create the directory, which contains mDIS, on its own disk partition. unmount the partition in the host, mount it inside the guest.
+- You can also create the directory that contains mDIS on its own disk partition.
+Unmount the partition in the host, mount it inside the guest.